By Ron Prichard

 Earth had advanced since I’d left.
-The spaceplane they brought me to earth in, the 3D broadcasts that showed me off to the world But not so much that it would make a difference in what was coming.
+The spaceplane they brought me to earth in required no rockets.
+The 3D broadcasts that showed me off to the world took only a tiny device.
+But things had not advanced enough that it would make a difference in what was coming.

-Then the day came when it was time to turn me off.
+Then the day came when they’d decided to turn me off.
 Until the next mission, at least.
 I was just a machine.
 You don’t leave a toaster running when the bread has browned.

 The humans would say bye, robot.
 To me it meant die, robot.